thomasvn/SampleStar/README.md

   - how long should IDs be made available for?

 FUTURE:
+- Describe how the program will query the hardware device ??
 - how do we scale? do we put our hardware device in datacenters across the globe? or do we accept we will always be constrained by internet latency?
 -->